raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Importantly, it completely avoids conflating DNS Stateful Operations in any way with normal DNS operations or with existing EDNS(0)-based functionality.
-A goal of this approach is to avoid the operational issues that have befallen EDNS(0), particularly relating to middlebox behaviour.
+A goal of this approach is to avoid the operational issues that have befallen EDNS(0), particularly relating to middlebox behaviour (see for example
+{{I-D.-ietf-dnsop-no-response-issue}} sections 3.2 and 4).

 With EDNS(0), multiple options may be packed into a single OPT pseudo-RR, and there is no generalized mechanism for a client to be able to tell